QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/sor.md

 [Go back](../index.md)

-This is the same as the GAUSS-seidel method, but you will change a bit the equations.
+This is the same as the GAUSS-seidel method, but you will change it a bit the equations.
 We are introducing a variable $\omega$ which is usually $1.1$.

 Then, the formula to create the new functions is looking like this for $x_{n+1}$.